Greenway Master Plan Benefits

 Thoughtful consideration of multiple elements and stakeholder input are essential to plan and implement a greenway system.
-During a public open house in April 2014, we gathered community input about the future of Fourmile Creek that helped shape the plan’s objectives.
+During a public open house, we gathered community input about the future of Fourmile Creek that helped shape the plan’s objectives.

 Greenway Master Plan Objectives